CurlyWurly-1/12F675-Development-board/README.md

 If you want to program the board as per these examples, you will also need a "Pickit 3" device like the one you see below - If you haven't already got one, make sure you buy it at the same time as you buy the Development board.
 N.B.
 The clones seem to work OK.

-The "Pickit 3" device is connected to your PC via a USB connector and to the development board's 6 pin connector (White housing) via a 6 wire dupoint female to female harness.
+The "Pickit 3" device is connected to your PC via a USB connector and to the development board's 6 pin connector (White housing) via a 6 wire dupoint female to male harness.
 You must use the wiring harness because you can't directly attached the "Pickit 3" to the board - the white housing prevents this.

 <img src="images/pickit3.jpg" alt="Pickit 3"/>